 Content Rule 1: Add subheadings and shorter paragraphs to break up the page

-Big blocks of text are extremely intimidated.
+Big blocks of text are too intimidated.
 You want to break your writing up into subheadings and short paragraphs (think 2-3 lines each).

 Also, similar to above, they are more visually appealing to the eye than a big block of text (even if you are breaking your writing out into small paragraphs).

 Writing online is different from writing in print; readers are often looking for quick content that they can quickly soak in within a few minutes.
 Images help with your article's overall flow and allow your readers to learn about your topic fast.

 Images are not strictly pictures regarding your topic.
 You can use infographics, tables, graphs, and any other visual assets to help your reader understand your topic.

 Content Rule 3: Images must make complex topics more easily understandable (i.e., no stock photos!)